 As important as sleep is for our bodies, it’s ironic that so many of us aren’t getting enough of it.
 In fact, 1 in 3 Americans aren’t getting enough sleep.
 Whether caused by stress-induced insomnia, or from sending one last email to your boss at midnight, lack of sleep can increase your risk for a variety of problems including, weakened immunity, high blood pressure, heart disease, diabetes, and obesity.

-So, if you find yourself nodding off at your desk—or worse—during important meetings, you might want to take a day off and sleep to your heart’s content.
-Your whole body will thank you for it!
+So, if you find yourself nodding off at your desk or during important meetings, you might want to take a day off and sleep to your heart’s content.
+Your body and mind will thank you for it!

 We all have items on our to-do lists that never seem to get that satisfying check mark by them.
 Whether those items include getting a massage, creating a budget, or even getting that root canal your dentist said you needed two years ago, taking a mental health day may help lessen your load and strengthen your focus at work.

 Our minds aren’t meant to be constantly pushed to the limit.
-Studies actually show that when you give your mind a break, you can actually boost your productivity and creativity later on—meaning that taking an occasional day off may be the best thing you can do for your own job performance and for your company.
+Studies actually show that when you give your mind a break, you can actually boost your productivity and creativity later on—meaning that taking a break from work may be the best thing you can do for your own job performance and for your company.

 When you are overworked and overstressed, sometimes the most important parts of your life start slipping between the cracks.
 You can become disconnected from the things that really matter, especially your relationships, your hobbies, and much needed “me” time.
 Taking a mental health day can help you reconnect to your friends and family, give your motivation and sense of purpose a boost, and help you find joy in the little things that make life great.